MrGreenwud/ENIX/README.md

 object[] objects = { character };
 ```
 3. Serialize your objects using the ENIXSerializer class and the Serialize method.
-###### This can be done in several ways
-1. Serialization of classes with obtaining the result as a list of string: You can serialize your classes and get the result as a list of strings.
+- Serialization of classes with obtaining the result as a list of string: You can serialize your classes and get the result as a list of strings.
 ##### Exemple:
 ```csharp
 List<string> serializedObjects = ENIXSerializer.Serialize(objects);
 ```
-2. Serialization to file: You can specify file names, an array of objects, and a path to save the serialized data to a file with a .enix extension.
+- Serialization to file: You can specify file names, an array of objects, and a path to save the serialized data to a file with a .enix extension.
 ##### Exemple:
 ```csharp
 ENIXSerializer.Serialize("FileName", objects, "path");